-Lady Fern is primarily valued in the garden for its cascading habit of growth.
-Its ferny bipinnately compound leaves remain green in color throughout the season.
+Burgundy Lace Painted Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive ferny bipinnately compound leaves emerge deep purple in spring, turning burgundy in color with showy silver variegation throughout the season.
+The deep purple stems are very colorful and add to the overall interest of the plant.